Britnee Timberlake: Early political career

-She was elected to represent District 3 of the Essex County Board of Chosen Freeholders in 2014 and was selected as the board's president (succeeding Blonnie Watson) at the board's annual reorganization meeting in January 2015.
+She was elected to represent District 3 of the Essex County Board of Chosen Freeholders in 2014 and was selected as the board's president (succeeding Blonnie R. Watson) at the board's annual reorganization meeting in January 2015.
 She took office as the county's youngest freeholder under its current system of representation and when chosen as freeholder president became the state's only African American woman to be the head of a freeholder board.
-She founded and serves as the executive director the Essex Community Land Trust, a not-for-profit organization that works to provide affordable housing in Essex County.
+At the time, Essex County had a budget of over $700 million.